Last updated on December 12th, 2019 at 10:04 am

 Can you assist with SEIS and/or EIS advance assurance applications and how much does it cost?

-Except for the most complex applications involving one or more grey areas of the rules, we are happy to offer a guarantee in respect of our work so that if for any reason an advance assurance application is not successful we will reimburse our fees in full.
+Except for the more complex applications involving one or more grey areas of the rules, we are happy to offer a guarantee in respect of our work so that if for any reason an advance assurance application is not successful we will reimburse our fees in full.

 Our team of two solicitors and two paralegals currently submit between 5 and 10 SEIS/EIS advance assurance applications each month.
 We are used to resolving the common issues that arise and ensuring information is presented to HMRC in the right way and persuasive arguments are made which reference the relevant parts of HMRC’s own guidelines.

 It is important to take care with the advance assurance application.
 We see lots of mistakes made, even with the straightforward cases.
 If for any reason HMRC decline to give you advance assurance then you can’t apply again which will have a detrimental effect on your ability to raise early stage SEIS/EIS funding.
-Note that when HMRC decline to give advance assurance they state that you can still submit SEIS and EIS compliance statements (with further supporting information) after your raise money and see if these are accepted then.
+Note that when HMRC decline to give advance assurance they state that you can still submit SEIS and EIS compliance statements (with further supporting information) after you raise money and see if these are accepted then.
 However, the absence of advance assurance won’t help you raise the money in the first place.

 Free initial call